 - NPTG 8559: Science and Technology for NPTS

-Nonproliferation and Terrorism Studies Electives (16 credits)
+Nonproliferation and Terrorism Studies (NPTS) Electives (16 credits)

 Students are required to complete a minimum 16 credits of Nonproliferation and Terrorism advanced courses, seminars and workshops.
 At least two of these courses must be seminars.
 For potential options, view our course list.